Bamzooki: Technology

-Bamzooki: Street Rules

-A Zook is an autonomous creature designed by users and contestants in the gameshow.
-Created using 3D primitives, Zooks move autonomously based on IK points that the designer assigns to them.
+A Zook is an autonomous creature designed by users and contestants on the gameshow.
+Created using 3D primitives, Zooks move autonomously based on IK points assigned by the designer.

-Using nature as inspiration, contestants design Zooks to compete against other Zooks in a variety of competitions.
-The tool kit for designing Zooks is offered for download on the show's website.
-Also, more recently, two new Zook-Kit features have been released that allow users to simulate the TV contests and then replay their Zooks' performances from multiple angles.
+Inspired by nature, contestants design Zooks to compete in various competitions.
+The toolkit for designing Zooks is available for download on the show's website.
+Recently, two new features have been added to the Zook-Kit, allowing users to simulate TV contests and replay their Zooks' performances from multiple angles.

-Gameware's Creature Labs team uses artificial life programming techniques to provide the Zooks' autonomous movement and behavior and integrates this with the BBC's virtual studio system to enable real-time visualizations in a studio setting.
+Gameware's Creature Labs team uses artificial life programming techniques to provide the Zooks' autonomous movement and behavior.
+This is integrated with the BBC's virtual studio system for real-time visualizations in a studio setting.

-The toolkit, the Bamzooki Zook Kit, enables users to build virtual creatures, called Zooks, and test them in a real-time, physically simulated environment.
-Kids used this software to build Zooks, which were submitted to the BBC.
-Teams were selected and invited into the studio to enter their Zooks in various contests.
-The new series "Bamzooki: Street Rules," which aired in November 2009, features fully interactive contests, where the participants direct their Zooks by shouting instructions, as well as contests set on the streets and rooftops.
-36 teams were selected to take part in the championships, which included nine heats, a semi-final, and a final.
+The Bamzooki Zook Kit enables users to build virtual creatures, called Zooks, and test them in a real-time, physically simulated environment.
+Kids used this software to build Zooks and submitted them to the BBC.
+Selected teams were invited to the studio to enter their Zooks in various contests.
+The new series "Bamzooki: Street Rules," which aired in November 2009, features fully interactive contests where participants direct their Zooks by shouting instructions, as well as contests set on the streets and rooftops.
+Thirty-six teams were selected for the championships, which included nine heats, a semi-final, and a final.

-The software, as well as the manual, were freely available from the BBC website.Although designed to be easy enough to be used by children, it is highly flexible and versatile.
-Zooks are constructed from the ground up using basic component parts that the user shapes and sticks together.
+The software and manual were freely available from the BBC website.
+Although designed to be easy enough for children to use, it is highly flexible and versatile.
+Zooks are constructed from basic components that users shape and assemble.
 Users are not restricted to particular body designs or topologies, although the control system uses a standard Braitenberg architecture.

 The BBC's Virtual Studio technology was used to enable real-time composition of the 3D-rendered graphics with live camera feeds.
 Each studio camera has a dedicated render PC to render the virtual scene from that camera's perspective.
 To know what a studio camera's perspective is, each camera is fitted with a second "Free-D" camera that points towards the ceiling.
 On the ceiling are reflective, circular bar codes.
 The 3-D camera data is fed to a computer system that identifies the targets on the ceiling and calculates the camera's position and orientation 50 times a second.
 Series 4 adopted Vinten tracking peds instead of FREE-D as an alternative approach.

 The contest runs in real time on a networked PC.
 All the clients receive contest scene information and render their scenes from their studio camera's point of view.
-A bank of color boxes then composites the virtual and the live feed together to provide a real-time composite.
+A bank of chroma key boxes then composites the virtual and the live feed together to provide a real-time composite.
 This video stream can be sent to the studio camera monitors so that camera operators can view the composite and hence follow the action in real time.